mIRC-Scripters/mirckb/docs/source/commands/var.rst

 /var
 ====

-The **/var** command can be used to replace the value of existing variables or create a new variables and assign them values.
-By default /var creates local variable, this can be changed via the -g switch ( :doc:`/set </commands/set>` command can be used to set global variables by default).
+The /var command can be used to replace the value of existing variables or create a new variables and assign them values.
+By default /var creates local variable, this can be changed via the -g switch (:doc:`/set </commands/set>` command can be used to set global variables by default).

 The Local Variables created by /var exist only within the :event: or ALIAS where they were created.
 If your event or alias calls another alias, that alias cannot see the local values unless passed to them in another way, such as a parameter used when calling the alias.

 The var command can perform one math operation via one of the arithmetic operators: addition (+), subtraction (-), multiplication (*), division (/), modulo (%), bitwise-and (&), and exponent (^).
-They *must* be space delimited with both operands being a number.
+They ''must'' be space delimited with both operands being a number.
 If any of the operands are not a number or if a space is missing, it will be treated as plain text.

 .. note:: Unlike the :doc:`/set </commands/set>` command, var can assign a value to multiple variables at once.

-**Set Evaluation Routine:**
+Set Evaluation Routine:
 Internally, the var command simply breaks down the line (by commas) and passes the arguments to /set.
 The set command has its own evaluation routine which lets you dynamically concatenate additional values onto the variable name before the assignment takes place.

 .. code:: text